-Logistics has been changing and so has logistics real estate.
+Logistics and as such logistics real estate has undergone much change recently.
 Success in logistics and industrial real estate depends on having the building in the right location and on the right terms and price.
 Whether you are a user, developer, or investor, BNP Paribas Real Estate is at the forefront of market evolutions, and has the experience and tools to help your business succeed.

 BNP Paribas Real Estate has brought thought leadership to the field and has helped investors and occupiers manage the growth in this sector and benefit from it.

 Whether you’re looking to lease your warehouse space, purchase a modern production facility to diversify your investment portfolio, manage the profitability and long-term value of your current assets, or sell an existing asset , we offer a comprehensive range of services for the logistics and industrial sector including.
 These include Property Development, transaction and consulting, occupier solutions, International Investment Group, valuation, Property Management, and Investment Management.

 The Logistics and Industrial Market

 The industrial and logistics market has over recent years gained significant market shares in comparison to other assets and represents 20% of total commercial real estate in 2022 (versus 10% in 2010).
 The asset class has proven attractive thanks to strong relative pricing compared to other sectors, supported by steady occupier demand and rental growth.
 Growing E-commerce penetration and the need for warehouses to respond to the increasing demand from consumers have pushed transaction volumes up.

 Thanks to a number of social, political and economic events over the past few years, investment in industrial and logistics has come to be viewed by investors as a safe and stable choice.